What happened at the poshest event in Monaco

 Arriving in Monaco, a magnet for the rich and glamorous and the second smallest country in the world, I was struck by the tones of the buildings: an enticing blur of apricot, peach and sand.

-Famed for fast cars due to international races like Monaco Grand Prix and Monaco ePrix, the country also has forests, beautiful coastlines and charming winding roads that loop over hilltops, cling to coastal edges and tunnel through rocky escarpments.
+Famed for fast cars due to international races like Monaco Grand Prix and Monaco ePrix, it is a country of roads yet manages to avoid feeling like it due to its endless lush greenery, sparkling sea views and charming, winding roads that loop up and down the hills, clinging to coastal edges and tunnelling through rocky escarpments.

 I had been invited to attend one of the society events of the year, the Festival des Etoilés Gala, the finale of a six-month celebration of “the art of living and gastronomy” by Monte-Carlo Société des Bains de Mer, the most Michelin-starred resort in Europe.